ogs22/cookbook/glossary/arcsinh.md

 An abbreviation for inverse hyperbolic sine.

-arsinh(x) or arcsinh(x) means the inverse hyperbolic sine of x, ie the number whose hyperbolic sine is x.
+arsinh(x) or arcsinh(x) means the inverse hyperbolic sine of x, i.e. the number whose hyperbolic sine is x.